A guide to web scraping using BeautifulSoup

 str(anchor_tag)

-BeautifulSoup offers a method called prettify() which will return the formatted HTML.
-See the example code line below:
+BeautifulSoup has a method called prettify() that returns the formatted HTML.

 print(anchor_tag.prettify())